A Context-Contrastive Inference Approach To Partial Diacritization: Related Work

 \section{Related Work}

-In this section, we present the extant body of literature split into two primary categories.
-The first category centers on the \textit{Full Diacritization} of Arabic text, encompassing the task of assigning a diacritic label to each individual character within the text.
-The second category pertains to \textit{Partial Diacritization}, a distinct approach that seeks to augment reading comprehension by incorporating only the minimal requisite diacritics.
-The majority of the existing literature belong to the former, while few works focused on the latter \cite{almanea2021automatic, mijlad2022comparative}.
-Other works take a morphological analysis approach \citep{habash-rambow-2007-arabic,obeid-etal-2020-camel,obeid-etal-2022-camelira,shahrour-etal-2015-improving}.
+The literature has dealth with both types of diacritization: Full (FD) and Partial (PD).
+The majority has focused on FD.
+In PD, a distinct approach that seeks to augment reading comprehension by incorporating only the minimal requisite diacritics, we note a few works focus \citep{almanea2021automatic, mijlad2022comparative}.
+Other works take a morphological analysis approach \citep{obeid-etal-2022-camelira,obeid-etal-2020-camel,alqahtani-etal-2016-investigating,shahrour-etal-2015-improving,habash-rambow-2007-arabic}.